hectorartoken/Big-Data-Hector/designingdata-intensiveapplications.md

 10. What is cypher?

-Cypher is a declarative query language for property graphs, created for the Neo4j graph database
+Cypher is a declarative query language for property graphs, created for the Neo4j graph database.